ontio/documentation/docs/pages/doc_en/SDKs/ontology_java_sdk_identity_claim_en.md

 ```

-### 1. Register a digital identity
+### Registering a digital identity

-Digital identity creation refers to generation of a digital identity with identity data structure and writing it to a wallet file.
+Digital identity creation refers to the generation of an Ontology digital identity with an appropriate identity data structure which would then be written to a wallet file.

+##### Java SDK method to register a digital identity
 ```
 Identity identity = ontSdk.getWalletMgr().createIdentity("password");
-//The account or identity created is stored in the memory only and a write api is required to write it to the wallet file. ontSdk.getWalletMgr().writeWallet();
+//any identity, once created is stored in memory only.
+A write api should be invoked to write to a wallet file. ontSdk.getWalletMgr().writeWallet();
 ```

-**Register blockchain-based identity**
+**Registering a blockchain-based digital identity**

-Only after successfully registering an identity with the blockchain can the identity be truly used.
+Only after successfully registering a digital identity with the blockchain can the identity be truly used.

 There are two ways to register your identity with the chain: